I thought weaving drafts were confusing at first, but once you understand them they really tell you a lot.

 There are four parts to a draft chart.

 If you want to manipulate weaving patterns on the computer (.WIF files), download WeaveDesign for free or with a donation to the nonprofit guild.
+I have tried it, and it's really easy to use.

 Here's my weaving board on Pinterest where I've collected some beautiful free patterns and inspirational photos.
+You'll also find some DIY loom ideas.

 Have you tried any of these or do you have another favorite weaving pattern?
 Please tell me about it!